IvanYatsko/projects-rs-school/README.md

-# Empty project template
+# Application Match-Match-Game:

-Empty project with configured webpack, typescript and es-lint
+Match-Match-Game project with configured webpack, typescript and es-lint

 ### Easy to use: